docupike/docs/docs/user/basics/menubar.md

 ## Settings

 By pressing on your profile picture, you can open the settings.
-This is where you can configure everything about the classes and categories but also manage your users and administrate billing and supscription.
+This is where you can configure everything about the classes and categories but also manage your users and administrate billing and subscription.